BioImage-Archive/bia-integrator/ro-crate-ingest/ro_crate_ingest/ro_crate_modification/ro_crate_modification_readme.md

    RO-Crate by its `name` field.
 2. It filters the file list to rows where `_part_of_dataset` matches that entity's `@id`.
-3. Each file whose path matches one of the glob patterns has its `type` column set to `bia:Image`.
+3. Each file whose path matches one of the exact paths or glob patterns has its `type` column set to `bia:Image`.
-4. After all named datasets are processed, any files that remain unassigned (no dataset membership) are automatically collected into a new Dataset entity titled `"Default dataset"`.
-The default-dataset step always runs, but the entity is only created when unassigned files remain.
-When created, it is linked from the Study `hasPart` list.
-No config entry is needed.
+4. Modification does not create or populate a default dataset.
+Dataset membership comes from the minimal RO-Crate and any explicit `additional_files` reassignment.

 ### 1b.
 Assigning additional files to an existing dataset

-When some files in the minimal RO-Crate have no dataset membership but belong logically to an existing named dataset, the `additional_files` block can pull them in.
-This is useful when the minimal step couldn't assign them, or when files from a subdirectory should be grouped with an existing imageset.
+When files in the minimal RO-Crate's upstream default dataset belong logically to an existing named dataset, the `additional_files` block can pull them in.
+This is useful when the minimal step left files in the default dataset, or when files from a subdirectory should be grouped with an existing imageset.

 `additional_files` runs **before** the `images` block within the same dataset step, so newly-assigned files are visible to pattern matching.